 Many times I purchased bottled water for 9,000 rials, gave the cashier 10,000 rial note and he would give me a little chocolate bar as change.
 The bars always came in useful on long bus or taxi rides when a little hit of sugar was needed.

-What is Iranian food?
-So much more than just rice and kebabs, I can tell you that much.
+This is a definite reason why travel to Iran is worth it.
+The food is fantastic!
+So, what is Iranian food?
+It’s so much more than just rice and kebabs, I can tell you that much.
 I’d heard that the food in Iran was good, but I didn’t expect it to be amazing.

 The best meals we ate were cooked in the homes of our new hosts and friends.
 Typical Iranian food is a combination of rice with meat and onion, garlic, vegetables, nuts and herbs.
 Iranians cook with spices such as saffron, cinnamon and fresh green herbs to name a few.